kubeflow/website/content/en/docs/components/pipelines/v2/pipelines/pipeline-basics.md

 In the absence of data exchange, tasks will run in parallel for efficient pipeline executions.
 This is the case for `a_sq_task` and `b_sq_task` which do not exchange data.

 When tasks exchange data, an execution ordering is established between those tasks.
 This is to ensure that upstream tasks create their outputs before downstream tasks attempt to consume those outputs.
 For example, in `pythagorean`, the backend will execute `a_sq_task` and `b_sq_task` before it executes `sum_task`.
 Similarly, it will execute `sum_task` before it executes the final task created from the `square_root` component.

-In some cases, you may wish to establish execution ordering in the asbence of data exchange.
+In some cases, you may wish to establish execution ordering in the absence of data exchange.
 In these cases, you can call one task's `.after()` method on another task.
 For example, while `a_sq_task` and `b_sq_task` do not exchange data, we can specify `a_sq_task` to run before `b_sq_task`:

 ```python
 @dsl.pipeline